cli99/hugo-cli99/content/home/about.md

 I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign and a member of the [IMPACT Research Group](http://impact.crhc.illinois.edu/) led by Professor Wen-Mei Hwu.

-I am working on [MLModelScope(CarML)](https://github.com/rai-project/carml) as part of the joint UIUC / IBM C3SR cognitive computing systems research center.
-MLModelScope is an open-source batteries-included platform allowing users to easily evaluate Machine Learning / Deep Leaning algorithms(models) across different datasets, frameworks, and systems, all through a common interface.
-A prototype is [here](http://mlmodelscope.org/).
+I am currently working on [MLModelScope(CarML)](https://github.com/rai-project/carml) as part of the IBM-ILLINOIS [Center for Cognitive Computing Systems Research (C3SR)](https://www.c3sr.com/).
+MLModelScope is an open-source framework agnostic platform to facilitate evaluation, profiling, and deployment of Deep Learning models across hardware and software stacks.
+Available at [mlmodelscope.org](http://mlmodelscope.org/).